 Though our journey through Akron Children’s NICU lasted 9 days, we visit on a 3-month schedule because we feel this is our family.

-Even by joining Team Sofie, we continue to connect with people we would have never met without Akron Children’s Hospital.
+Even by joining Team Sofie, we continue to connect with people we would have never met without Akron Children’s.
 For those who were in attendance physically, emotionally or spiritually, we’re happy to be part of such a fun-filled event for a great cause.

 In the end, the greatest prize for me was hearing Randy’s voice cheer me across the finish line and sharing a banana after the race with our prize – Jordan Matthew Pollock.